-The 2022 EuCNC & 6G Summit will put together two successful conferences in the area of telecommunications: EuCNC (European Conference on Networks and Communications), supported by the European Commission, and the 6G Summit.
-The conference is sponsored by the IEEE Communications Society and by the European Association for Signal Processing, and focuses on telecommunications from 5G deployment and mobile IoT to 6G exploration and future communications systems and networks, including experimentation and testbeds, and applications and services.
-It brings together research and industries and businesses.
+The 2022 EuCNC & 6G Summit put together two successful conferences in the area of telecommunications: EuCNC (European Conference on Networks and Communications), supported by the European Commission, and the 6G Summit.
+The conference was sponsored by the IEEE Communications Society and by the European Association for Signal Processing, and focused on telecommunications from 5G deployment and mobile IoT to 6G exploration and future communications systems and networks, including experimentation and testbeds, and applications and services.
+It brought together research and industries and businesses.
 In the last years it attracted more than 1300 delegates from more than 40 countries all over the world, to present and discuss the latest results, and an exhibition with more than 70 exhibitors, for demonstrating the technology developed in the area, namely within research projects from EU R&I programmes.

-On 7th June 2022 at 14:00-15:30 TeraFlow has been invited to participate in Workshop 2, “The 6G workshop series by Hexa-X”.
+On 7th June 2022 at 14:00-15:30 TeraFlow was invited to participate in Workshop 2, “The 6G workshop series by Hexa-X”.
 The Hexa-X project is building the foundation for a future 6G system by consolidating the views from the 25 partners - from leading academic institutions to industry players - about enhanced radio performance, combined communication and localization/sensing, connected intelligence with integrated AI/ML, network evolution expansion, exploring new network architectures and novel verticals.
-Hexa-X has invited other ICT-52 6G technical enabler projects to this workshop, as well as through an open call for technical contributions.
-TeraFlow will participate on Session 3 – Connecting intelligence with the presentation TeraFlow: ML-based attack detector for Teraflow OS, hosted by Alberto Mozo (UPM) and Antonio Pastor (Telefonica)
+Hexa-X invited other ICT-52 6G technical enabler projects to this workshop, as well as through an open call for technical contributions.
+TeraFlow participated on Session 3 – Connecting intelligence with the presentation TeraFlow: ML-based attack detector for Teraflow OS, hosted by Alberto Mozo (UPM) and Antonio Pastor (Telefonica)

 Network operators are only slowly adopting Transport SDN deployments, aiming at network automation across multiple network segments and technologies, while enabling the integration of cell sites with the network core.
 Several barriers are currently blocking the full adoption of this technology and to fully enable network automation.
 It is key to define the use cases, workflows and supporting architectures with standard interfaces that can operate in greenfield and brownfield deployments, spanning all involved networking layers, from the access to the long-haul.
-This session is organized as a set of technical presentations from key actors and experts in the field of transport networks.
-The proposed list of speakers tries to highlight both the role of industry (operators, and vendors) as well as academia.
+This session was organized as a set of technical presentations from key actors and experts in the field of transport networks.
+The proposed list of speakers tried to highlight both the role of industry (operators, and vendors) as well as academia.

 This will be the session program